On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Introduction

-A third assumption, the \emph{single-crossing} property, requires that the voters can be linearly ordered in such a way that the preference orders of the voters over each pair of alternatives along this order changes at most once. \citet{Mirrlees1971} and \citet{Roberts1977} introduced this concept.
-They observed that voters' preferences on income taxation display a pattern that accords to their incomes, and are thus single-crossing: When asked about the preferences over two tax rates~$x$ and $y$ with $x > y$, if a voter~$v$ (the ``crossing'' spot) with medium income already changes from preferring~$x$ over~$y$ to preferring $y$ over~$x$, then all voters with higher income than $v$ will also change to prefer $y$ over $x$.
-Single-crossing preferences are also studied in applied mathematics under the name of weak Bruhat orders~\cite{Karlin1968}.
+A third property, the \emph{single-crossing} property, requires that there is a linear order of the voters such that the preference orders of the voters on each pair of alternatives along this order change at most once, that is, there is a linear order~$\triangleright^{\text{sc}}$ of the voters where for each two distinct alternatives~$a,b\in A$ and for each three distinct voters~$i,j,k\in \vvv$ with $i \triangleright^{\text{sc}}j\triangleright^{\text{sc}}k$, if $a\pref_i b$ and $a\pref_k b$, then $a\pref_j b$. \citet{Mirrlees1971} and \citet{Roberts1977} introduced this concept in the field of economics.
+They observed that voters' preferences on income taxation display a pattern that accords to their incomes, and are thus single-crossing: When asked about the preferences over two tax rates~$x$ and $y$ with $x > y$, if a voter~$v$ (the ``crossing'' spot) with medium income already changes from preferring~$x$ over~$y$ to preferring $y$ over~$x$, then all voters with higher income than $v$ will also prefer $y$ over $x$.
+Single-crossingness goes back to the work of~\citet{Karlin1968} and is closely related to the partial ordered set on the set of all $n$-permutations, known as the \emph{weak Bruhat order}.
+We refer to the papers of~\citet{Abello1991,GaRe2008,BreCheWoe2013a} for more information.
+See \cref{def:narcissistic,def:sp,def:sc} for a formal definition of the three properties we just introduced.

 Research on restricted domains such as single-peaked or single-crossing preferences has been popular in political science, in psychology, in social choice, and quite recently in computational social choice.
 We refer to the papers of \citet{BreCheWoe2016,ElkLacPet2016} for ample references to research on the two properties.
 Single-crossing preferences are not necessarily single-peaked, but \citet{ST06} and \citet{BaMo2011} observed that single-crossing narcissistic preferences are single-peaked.
 However, not all single-peaked narcissistic preferences are single-crossing.
-For a simple illustration, the preferences of the following four voters are narcissistic.
-For instance, voter~$v_1$ ranks herself at the first position, and ranks $v_2$, $v_3$, and $v_4$ at the second, third, and fourth position, respectively.
-These voter preferences are single-crossing with respect to the order~$v_1\triangleright v_2 \triangleright v_3 \triangleright v_4$ and hence single-peaked (with respect to the same order).
-See \cref{ex:not-sc-profile} for more information.
+For a simple illustration, the preferences of the following four voters are narcissistic. \begin{quote}